laravel/jetstream-docs/2.x/building-your-app.md

 ## User Profile

-When building a Jetstream application, it's likely that you will need to add your own forms and panels to the user profile management screen.
+When building a Jetstream application, you will likely need to add your own forms and panels to the user profile management screen.
 By default, the user's profile screen contains panels to update the user's contact information, password, manage their two-factor authentication settings, and more.
 However, you're free to add your own additional panels to this page.
 To do so, you may simply edit the templates that define the page.

 When using Livewire, the user's profile management screen is defined by the `resources/views/profile/show.blade.php` Blade template.
 When using Inertia, this screen is rendered by the `resources/js/Pages/Profile/Show.vue` component.
 To add additional panels or forms to the user profile, you may simply edit these templates as necessary for your application.

 ## Team Management

 You may also need to add additional forms and panels to the team management screens rendered by Jetstream.
-These include the "team settings" screen for managing existing teams as well as the "create team" screen that is rendered when a user is creating a new team.
+These include the "team settings" screen for managing existing teams, as well as the "create team" screen that is rendered when a user is creating a new team.

 ### Create Team Screen